 Kenya Travel Information

-Local time in Kenya is GMT +3
+Local time is GMT +3.

-240 volts, 50Hz.
+Electrical current is 240 volts, 50Hz.
 UK-style square three-pin plugs are used.

 English is the official language but Swahili is the national language, with 42 ethnic languages spoken.

-Travellers should get the latest medical advice on inoculations and malaria prevention at least three weeks prior to departure.
-A malaria risk exists all year round in Kenya, but more around Mombasa and the lower coastal areas than in Nairobi and on the high central plateau.
+Travellers should get the latest medical advice on vaccinations and malaria prevention at least three weeks prior to departure.
+A malaria risk exists all year round in Kenya, but more so around Mombasa and the lower coastal areas than in Nairobi and on the high central plateau.
 Immunisation against yellow fever, polio and typhoid are usually recommended.
 A yellow fever certificate is required by anyone arriving from an infected area.
 Other risks include diarrheal diseases.
-Protection against bites from sandflies, mosquitoes and tsetse flies is the best prevention against malaria and dengue fever, as well as other insect-borne diseases, including Rift Valley fever, sleeping sickness, leishmaniasis and Chikungunya fever.
+Protection against bites from sandflies, mosquitoes, and tsetse flies is the best prevention against malaria and dengue fever, as well as other insect-borne diseases, including Rift Valley fever, sleeping sickness, leishmaniasis and Chikungunya fever.
 Water is of variable quality and visitors are advised to drink bottled water.
-There are good medical facilities in Nairobi and Mombasa but health insurance is essential.
+There are good medical facilities in Nairobi and Mombasa but travel insurance is always advised.

-Tipping is not customary in Kenya, however a 10 percent service charge may be added to the bill in more upmarket restaurants.
+Tipping is not customary in Kenya.
+However, a 10 percent service charge may be added to the bill in more upmarket restaurants.
 Otherwise, small change in local currency may be offered to taxi drivers, porters and waiters.
-Note that on safari drivers, guides and cooks often rely heavily on tips to get by, but these are discretionary.
+Note that on safari the drivers, guides and cooks often rely heavily on tips to get by, but these are discretionary.

-Nairobi is notorious for robberies and muggings and visitors should be alert at all times, but particularly at night.
-Visitors should also be vigilant in Mombasa as there have been a number of recent knife attacks on tourists in the main south coast tourist areas of Diani and Ukunda.
+Nairobi is notorious for robberies and muggings, and visitors should be alert at all times, but particularly at night.
+Visitors should also be vigilant in Mombasa, especially in the main south coast tourist areas of Diani and Ukunda.

-Piracy is also a concern off the coast of Kenya.
-As late as early 2012 there were incidents of attacks and hijackings of private vessels, though there have been no recent reports.
-Visitors should also take sensible precautions when driving; in particular, landmines have been used in attacks around Moyale, close to the main A2 road south.
+Piracy has also been a concern off the coast of Kenya.
+There have previously been incidents of attacks and hijackings of private vessels, though there have been no recent reports.
+Visitors should also take sensible precautions when driving.
+In particular, landmines have been used in attacks around Moyale, close to the main A2 road south.
 Vehicles crossing the border at this point should stay on the A2.

-Business in Kenya tends to be conducted formally and conservatively, with the appropriate formal attire of a jacket and tie.
-Patience, cultural sensitivity, tolerance for uncertainty, and the ability to build personal relationships with business associates are all central to successfully doing business in Kenya.
+Business in Kenya tends to be conducted formally and conservatively, with the appropriate attire of a jacket and tie.
+Patience, cultural sensitivity, tolerance for uncertainty and the ability to build personal relationships with business associates are all central to successfully doing business in Kenya.

 Terse statements should be avoided and controlling one's emotions is vitally important.
 While punctuality is key and meetings should begin on time, they often don't end on time.
-When introducing a new deal, it is important to illustrate respect for tradition and history.
+When introducing a new deal, it's important to illustrate respect for tradition and history.
 Deals generally only close when it is clear that all the possible information has been considered and deliberated upon.

 English is the language of business.
 Business hours run from 9am to 5pm on weekdays and dress style should be formal with suits or smart-casual wear.
 Gifts are important and generally expected.
 Taking time to greet everyone and enquire about the health of their family will ensure a smooth business meeting.

-Travellers to Kenya over 16 years do not have to pay duty on 227g tobacco or 200 cigarettes or 50 cigars; 1 bottle of alcohol; and 473ml perfume.
+Travellers to Kenya over 18 years do not have to pay duty on 250g tobacco products; 1 litre of spirits; and 500ml perfume.
 Prohibited items include fruit, imitation firearms, and children's toys pistols.
 No plants may be brought into the country without a Plant Import Permit (PIP).